 Secret: For gaming, it is recommended that you should consider the monitor with the maximum frame rates produced by your monitor or the maximum frame rates you want while gaming whichever is less.

-6. Compatible with other components (Important)
+6. Compatible with other components – Money and time-saving tips

 The main thing to consider is don’t buy a monitor above your expectation or a computer’s specifications.
 For example, your computer is capable of maximum 1080p gaming and you are buying a monitor for 1440p resolution.